 Rajaji National Park is something I always managed to miss despite having visited Rishikesh a million times throughout my life.
 This time when I was in Haridwar, I was invited to stay at the Chilla Guest House of Garhwal Mandal Vikas Nigam (GMVN).
 In my mind, I wanted to do a safari, spend a night there and then stay in the Haridwar city that I wanted to explore.
-However, I so liked the environment of Chilla that I ended up staying there for 4 days and visited the city only during the day.
+However, I so liked the environment of Chilla that I ended up staying there for 4 days and visiting the city only during the day.

 I reached GMVN Guesthouse around lunchtime and after a quick bite, we quickly headed for the safari.
 The National Park gate is right next to the GMVN guest.
 After doing the formalities, accompanied by Kundan Ji – our driver cum guide, started exploring the jungles of the National Park.